rzellem/EXOTIC/README.md

 Differential-magnitude CSV and plot products are always attempted independently of catalogue calibration.
 Set `"require_apparent_magnitudes": false` when catalogue-calibrated apparent magnitudes are not required; EXOTIC still writes apparent-magnitude products when calibration is available.
 Stellar-variability apparent and differential magnitudes use the raw target/reference flux ratio and are explicitly not airmass-corrected, because a real time-dependent stellar signal can be correlated with airmass.
 Airmass remains in the output as metadata.

 Flux-bearing result files retain both magnitude representations.
 Final-lightcurve CSV rows include differential magnitude and uncertainty plus apparent magnitude and uncertainty (or `na` when no catalogue calibration is available).
 Transit AAVSO files retain their standard exoplanet columns and add one preserved `#MAGNITUDE-XC` record per data row.
 AID rows retain the standard Extended format and store `DIFFMAG` and `DIFFERR` in the `NOTES` field while `MAG` and `MERR` remain the apparent magnitude measurement.
 All transit and AID AAVSO files are written in an `AAVSO_Files` subfolder of their corresponding output directory.
 That folder also receives copies of the final-lightcurve PNG, PDF, and CSV; every FOV finder-chart PNG and PDF; the normal, final, and zoomed triangle plots; the KTMF QC PNG and PDF; and the prior-versus-posterior comparison PNG and PDF.
 Finder charts label every selected comparison member, including ensembles and comparisons sourced outside AAVSO.
 This preserves the target-minus-reference measurement needed to apply a revised apparent-magnitude calibration later.
+Each reduction writes its run log from startup through shutdown to a unique `Diagnostics/EXOTIC_RunLog_<timestamp>_pid<PID>.log`, so separate or midnight-spanning runs do not overwrite or split one another.

 For fortuitous VSX variables found during a transit reduction, `"photometer_fortuitous_variables": true` turns their photometry on; `"use_single_comparison_for_fortuitous_variables": true` selects one comparison (the default), while `false` requests an ensemble capped by `"maximum_number_of_ensemble_comparisons_for_stellar_variability"`.
 Fortuitous-variable differential products remain available when catalogue calibration is unavailable.
 Fortuitous-variable photometry has no no-comparison mode.